Multi-View Factorization Machines: Abstract

 \section{Abstract}

-For a learning task, data can usually be collected from different sources or be represented from multiple views.
-For example, laboratory results from different medical examinations are available for disease diagnosis, and each of them can only reflect the health state of a person from a particular aspect/view.
-Therefore, different views provide complementary information for learning tasks.
-An effective integration of the multi-view information is expected to facilitate the learning performance.
-In this paper, we propose a general predictor, named multi-view machines (MVMs), that can effectively include all the possible interactions between features from multiple views.
-A joint factorization is embedded for the full-order interaction parameters which allows parameter estimation under sparsity.
+With rapidly growing amount of data available on the web, it becomes increasingly likely to obtain data from different perspectives for multi-view learning.
+Some successive examples of web applications include recommendation and target advertising.
+Specifically, to predict whether a user will click an ad in a query context, there are available features extracted from user profile, ad information and query description, and each of them can only capture part of the task signals from a particular aspect/view.
+Different views provide complementary information to learn a practical model for these applications.
+Therefore, an effective integration of the multi-view information is critical to facilitate the learning performance.

+In this paper, we propose a general predictor, named multi-view machines (MVMs), that can effectively explore the full-order interactions between features from multiple views.
+A joint factorization is applied for the interaction parameters which makes parameter estimation more accurate under sparsity and renders the model with the capacity to avoid overfitting.
 Moreover, MVMs can work in conjunction with different loss functions for a variety of machine learning tasks.
-A stochastic gradient descent method is presented to learn the MVM model.
-We further illustrate the advantages of MVMs through comparison with other methods for multi-view classification, including support vector machines (SVMs), support tensor machines (STMs) and factorization machines (FMs).
+The advantages of MVMs are illustrated through comparison with other methods for multi-view prediction, including support vector machines (SVMs), support tensor machines (STMs) and factorization machines (FMs).